Sumitkumar005/StartupPulse-AI/README.md

 - **Output**: "The latest trends include increased funding in AI-driven healthcare solutions and advancements in natural language processing."

 ### Contribution Guidelines
 We welcome contributions!
-Please fork the repository and submit a pull request for any enhancements or bug fixes.
+Please fork the repository and submit a pull request for any enhancements or bug fixes..